Gaseteria, Inc.

-Gaseteria, Inc., also known as ACLU, Indiana, historic apartment building located at Indianapolis, Indiana.
-It was built in 1941, and is a one-story, Art Moderne style, buff-color and red brick building with limestone detailing and a flat roof.
+Gaseteria, Inc., also known as ACLU, Indiana, is a historic apartment building located at Indianapolis, Indiana.
+It was built in 1941, and is a one-story, Art-Moderne-style, buff-color and red brick building with limestone detailing and a flat roof.
 It features curved walls and glass-block windows.
 It was built to house the offices of the Gaseteria filling station company.

 It was listed on the National Register of Historic Places in 2013.